artech-git/apollo/content/posts/asref_borrow_deref.md

     fn deref_mut(&mut self) -> &mut Self::Target;
 }
 ```
-as you can clearly see it just like `BorrowMut`, `DerefMut` also depends over `Deref` to be pre-implemented for a type and interestingly the return type belongs from super trait `Deref` which can be borrowed mutably, this has majorly two advantages
+As you can clearly see, just like `BorrowMut`, `DerefMut` also depends on `Deref` to be pre-implemented for a type.
+Interestingly, the return type belongs to the super trait `Deref`, which can be borrowed mutably.
+This has two major advantages:

-  - Output type for both borrows can't be changed since it is based upon associated type.
+- The output type for both borrows can't be changed since it is based on the associated type.
-  - Prevent's the implementation to exist for more than one type
+- It prevents the implementation from existing for more than one type.

-To find out more about how associated types are different generics I recommend you to read this blog [here](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html)
+To find out more about how associated types are different from generics, I recommend you read this blog [here](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html).

-Once a type impelement deref traits can now automatically call the methods of derefed types using dot `.` operator
+Once a type implements deref traits, it can now automatically call the methods of dereferenced types using the dot `.` operator.

-let's look at a simple example here
+Let's look at a simple example here.
 ### Common Use Cases
 ```rust
 use std::ops::Deref;